 – At the first sign of a sore throat, gargle with apple cider vinegar, honey and warm water.
 You can also gargle with turmeric, honey and warm water.

 – Clean and clear your sinuses using a netti pot, a small little tea pot looking thing filled with warm water and a pinch of sea salt.
 Tilt your head forwards and to the side as you pour the saline solution into one nostril allowing it to flow out the other into the sink or bathtub.
 Do this at night only.
 Afterwards, lubricate sinuses with warm sesame oil.

 – Augment intake of vitamin C and turmeric.
 If hungry, eat small meals and favour warm herbal teas and soups.

 – Eat kitchari (click here for recipe) for three – five days following your cold or flu.
 It’s the best food to get the digestion back on track.
 Then slowly add in small amounts of foods from your regular diet.
 Dairy, sugar and alcohol should be the last things reintroduce.

 – Dress warm, even inside (wear slippers) and stay hydrated.

 – Avoid eating anything cold or raw, especially ice cream or iced water with a meal.
 It will decrease the effectiveness of your digestion and immunity.

 Above all, rest well and take care of yourself.
 The best time to fight a cold or flu is before it’s full blown.
-You will recover much faster and conserve your energy throughout the Holidays.
+You will recover much faster and conserve your energy throughout the flu season and beyond.